eclipse-che/che-plugin-registry/CONTRIBUTE.md

             2>&1 &'
 ```

-To run the workspace using a new editor you need to build a link:
+To run a workspace using a new editor you need to build a link:
 `https://<che-host>/#<sample-git-repo>?che-editor=<editor-definition-raw-url>`.
 Where:
 - `che-host` is an Eclipse Che instance like `https://che-dogfooding.apps.che-dev.x6e0.p1.openshiftapps.com`
 - `git-repo` is a repository with a project that should be cloned into the workspace